 Deja Vu hit #1, and eventually went 7-times Platinum in the U.S. alone.
 It’s also one of the best titles ever for a second album.
 The album’s popularity not only helped Neil Young’s solo efforts, but the other members of the group had major success with their individual releases.

 As originally expected, Neil Young was a great asset to the group’s live shows.
 His lead guitar duets with Stills added energy to their electric sets, and his solo songs were a welcome part of their concerts as the years went on.

 Neil Young’s greatest contribution to the group’s recordings came in 1970, shortly after the release of Deja Vu…the single “Ohio”.
 That song about the Kent State shootings by the National Guard, fit right in with the band’s political awareness.
 It was similar to what Stephen Stills did with “For What It’s Worth (Stop, Hey What’s That Sound)” after the Sunset Strip demonstrations in 1967.

-It’s hard to believe it’s been 48 years since the release of Deja Vu.
+It’s hard to believe we’re approaching 50 years years since the release of Deja Vu.
 It’s songs reflected the times, and yet they still hold up today.
 Although Crosby, Stills, Nash & Young had a rocky relationship, maybe their combustible passion helped produce such great music.

 Bonus story: If you’re wondering why I didn’t include a photo of my original first-printing copy of Deja Vu, it’s because someone stole it.
 When I was a Broadcast Journalism student at the University of Nebraska in the mid ’70’s, we could use our own albums for our DJ shifts on the campus radio station.
 One time I forgot my albums there, and when I returned for them, the only one missing was Deja Vu.
 I had to buy Deja Vu all over again.